weiaicunzai/pytorch-cifar100/README.md

 ```

 ### 2. dataset
-I will use cifar100 dataset from torchvision since it's more convient, but I also
+I will use cifar100 dataset from torchvision since it's more convenient, but I also
-kept the code sample for write your own dataset module in dataset folder, as an
+kept the sample code for writing your own dataset module in dataset folder, as an
 example for people don't know how to write it.

 ### 3. run tensorbard(optional)